CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_Resources.md

 The following features are supported:

  * Embed arbitrary data into shared or static modules or executables.
- * Data is embedded in a compressed format if the size reduction exceeds a configurable threshold.
+ * Data is embedded in a compressed format (zip) with a configurable compression level.
  * Resources are accessed via a Module instance, providing individual resource lookup and access for each module.
  * Resources are managed in a tree hierarchy, modeling the original child - parent relationship